MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plugin-wsl.md

 You can find it in - C:\Program Files\Microsoft Defender for Endpoint plug-in for WSL\tools

-# Installation steps
+## Installation steps

 - Install the DefenderPlugin-x64-0.23.906.5.msi file.
 - Open a command prompt/terminal and run “wsl”

+> [!NOTE]
-- Note: If WslService is running, it will be stopped during the installation process.
+> If WslService is running, it will be stopped during the installation process.

-# Installation validation checklist
+## Installation validation checklist

 - After update or installation, wait for at least 5 minutes for the plug-in to fully initialize and write log output.
 - Open a terminal/command prompt instance (Start, run “cmd” or on Windows 11, right-click the start button and select Terminal)